open-organization/open-org-leaders-manual/knuth-planning-for-the-future.md

 ## Planning for the future isn't what it used to be
 Sam Knuth

-In May 2017, Red Hat CEO Jim Whitehurst drew a stark conclusion in his keynote presentation at [the annual Red Hat Summit event in San Francisco](https://youtu.be/8MCbJmZQM9c): "Planning as we know it is dead."
-He said those same words again during a Red Hat planning session in October of 2018, when a cross-functional group of Red Hat leaders assembled to assess the current state of the business and discuss the roadmap for the coming year.
+In May 2017, Red Hat CEO Jim Whitehurst drew a stark conclusion in his keynote presentation at the annual Red Hat Summit event in San Francisco: "Planning as we know it is dead."[^whitehurst-2017-summit] He said those same words again during a Red Hat planning session in October of 2018, when a cross-functional group of Red Hat leaders assembled to assess the current state of the business and discuss the roadmap for the coming year.

 The technology landscape and business environment are changing so quickly, Jim argued, that trying to conduct planning activities in any kind of traditional way just isn't possible anymore.
 For some, this is a radical idea—and a deeply uncomfortable one.
 For others, the idea that we can't do traditional, long-term planning is obvious.
 The question (and much confusion) arises when we start thinking about *what we will do *when long term planning is no longer possible.

 While we can no longer plan in the traditional, comforting way of specifying a fixed roadmap and making steady, foreseeable progress towards it, we can still have a strategy with goals that help us achieve it.
 The big difference in approach is understanding that *the plan will evolve as we go* and we need to make real-time adjustments based on results.
 That means doing things in smaller chunks, getting feedback from customers and stakeholders, and modifying our approach accordingly.

-In this spirit, Jim suggested that we replace long-term planning with a more experimental approach, one common in open source software development: "[Try, learn, modify](https://opensource.com/open-organization/18/3/try-learn-modify)."
-I believe in this approach and use it frequently in my work, but it's not without its challenges.
+In this spirit, Jim suggested that we replace long-term planning with a more experimental approach, one common in open source software development: "Try, learn, modify."[^whiteurst-try-learn-modify] I believe in this approach and use it frequently in my work, but it's not without its challenges.

 Misconceptions about it can steer people in wrong directions.
 In this chapter, I'll walk through some of those misconceptions and offer some ways we might think differently about iterative approaches to achieving goals in an era when planning is dead.